Reinforcement Learning with Foundation Priors: Let the Embodied Agent Efficiently Learn on Its Own: Method

 \section{Method}

-This paper focuses on facilitating embodied agents to efficiently learn various tasks on their own.
-In Sec. \ref{sec:method:flfp}, we introduce the definition and formulation of the proposed framework Reinforcement Learning with Foundation Priors (\textbf{RLFP}).
-Subsequently, in Sec. \ref{sec:method:fac}, we instantiate the Foundation-guided Actor-Critic (\textbf{FAC}) algorithm based on the proposed framework.
+This paper aims to enable embodied agents to efficiently learn various tasks autonomously.
+In Sec. \ref{sec:method:flfp}, we formulate the proposed Reinforcement Learning with Foundation Priors (\textbf{RLFP}) framework.
+Next, in Sec. \ref{sec:method:fac}, we present the Foundation-guided Actor-Critic (\textbf{FAC}) algorithm based on RLFP framework.
+Finally, Sec. \ref{sec:method:acquire_prior} explains how to obtain the foundation models used in FAC.